inkdropapp/docs-old/pages/manual/index.md

 sudo snap connect inkdrop:password-manager-service
 ```

-You can easily update the app by running below command:
+You can easily update the app manually by running below command:

 ```bash
 sudo snap refresh inkdrop
 ```

+But basically you don't have to do it because the `snapd` daemon automatically checks for updates 4 times each day.

 ### via Package